microsoft/FeatureManagement-Dotnet/README.md

     }
 }
 ```

+### RequirementType

+The `RequirementType` property of a feature flag is used to determine if the filters should use `Any` or `All` logic when evaluating the state of a feature.
+If `RequirementType` is not specified, the default value is `Any`.

+* `Any` means only 1 filter needs to evaluate to true for the feature to be enabled.
+* `All` means every filter needs to evaluate to true for the feature to be enabled.

 ### Referencing

 To make it easier to reference these feature flags in code, we recommend to define feature flag variables like below.